fsantanna-uerj/serrapilheira/Submissao/final.md

 clocks) that can operate in sleep modes to consume less energy.

-Using this infrastructure, the automatic software mechanisms from our proposal can now control the hardware to reach almost 100% energy efficient without compromising the functionalities of the applications.
+Using this infrastructure, the automatic software mechanisms from our proposal can now control the hardware and potentially reach 100% energy efficient without compromising the functionalities of the applications.

 ### Goal 2 - IoT Software Infrastructure